Betty Davison: Career

 She also danced and acted with the Ottawa Little Theatre, through the 1930s and 1940s when she was also frequently photographed by Yousuf Karsh.
 She held her first solo exhibition in the theatre's foyer in 1945.
 Her solo and two-artist shows include: Robertson Galleries, Ottawa (1970); Gallery Graphics, Ottawa (2-artist, 1977) and others.
 Her important group shows include: Graphex 4, Art Gallery of Brantford (1976); 6th Intl.
 Miniature Print Exhibition, Pratt Graphic Institute, NYC (1977); Graphex 5, Art Gallery of Brantford (1977).

-Her work is represented in many public collections, such as the Art Gallery of Ontario; the National Gallery of Canada and others.
+Her work is represented in many public collections, such as the Art Gallery of Ontario; the National Gallery of Canada, and others.
 She was a member of the Print and Drawing Council of Canada and of Canadian Artists' Representation.

 Personal life

-Davison married Richard Lewis in 1939; he died three years later and Davison in order to support her family Davison took portrait commissions as well as working as a secretary at the Department of External Affairs.
+Davison married Richard Lewis in 1939; he died three years later and Davison in order to support her family Davison took portrait commissions as well as working as a stenographer at the Department of External Affairs.
 In 1952, she married the architect Arthur Davison, a fellow actor at the Ottawa Little Theatre.